Fall semester only. There are no Spring admissions.

 (required of most non-native speakers of English.
 Click here for information on English proficiency.)

-Applicants need to submit the following documentation to the Department of Religion
+Applicants also need to submit hard copies of the following documentation to the Department of Religion

 - graduate program supplemental information form